Firedrake/mpd-tools/README.md

 commands.

 clear: as stop, but deletes all songs that it has already added to the queue.
-(If this includes the currently-playing song, playback will stop.)
+(The currently-playing song will be excepted from this deletion.)

 die: as clear, but the program then exits.